jvaloto/salesforce-field-permission/README.md

 ## Features

-- [x] List all authenticated orgs from salesforce cli
+- List all authenticated orgs from salesforce cli
-- [x] Select permission set from a list
+- Select permission set from a list
-- [x] Add Object API and Field API as text fields
+- Add Object API and Field API as text fields
-- [x] Select fields from a object
+- Select fields from a object
-- [x] Create/Update permission set fields
+- Create/Update permission set fields
-- [x] Set org as default for next use
+- Set org as default for next use
-- [x] Set permission set as default for next use
+- Set permission set as default for next use

+## How to use it

+Open Command Pallet and use this command:

+`SFP: Open - Salesforce Field Permission`

 ## Basic usage